Grainger-Engineering-Library/3DO_MetadataProject/README.md

-# ThreeDO Metadata Schema for 3D Objects at Illinois: Halle Burns, Edward Gloor, Garrett McComas, Daria Orlowska - University of Illinois at Urbana-Champaign
+# ThreeDO Metadata Schema for 3D Objects at Illinois
+**Halle Burns, Edward Gloor, Garrett McComas, Daria Orlowska - University of Illinois at Urbana-Champaign**

 This is the workspace for group project from UIUC iSchool Metadata course.
 Group members include: Edward Gloor (elgloor), Garrett McComas (mccomasg), Daria Orlowska (dorlow2), and Halle Burns (hburns2).